-Despite his relatively young age, The company has been paying increasing dividends for 29 years now, which could make old hands like Chevron or IBM green with envy.
-The annual growth of distributions is also strong, with 12,08%.
-Even if the progression of the earnings per share is slightly lower, the distribution ratio remains at extremely low levels, at 20.73%.
+Despite his relatively young age, the company pays growing dividends for 29 years already, which could make old hands green with envy like Chevron or IBM.
+The annual growth in distributions is also strong, with 12,08%.
+Even if the growth in earnings per share is slightly lower, the distribution ratio remains at extremely low levels, at 20.73%.
 The performance on the other hand is low, at 1.13%, which makes us say that the title is overvalued at the moment.
 This is confirmed by a price/earnings ratio of 20.6.

-Volatility in CHF, on the other hand, is interesting, at 12.35%, which is low for a company listed on the Nasdaq.
-The stock has a pronounced defensive and acyclical characterFor example, SIAL underperformed the market during the techno bubble, but outperformed the market as soon as it burst.
-The beta of 0.88 confirms SIAL's limited sensitivity to the market.
-Like many of the defensive stocks we follow, Sigma-Aldrich was able to capitalize on the "lost decade" of 2000-2010, which also explains its current overvaluation.
-Since 1990, the share price has risen by 900%, beating the market hands down.
+There volatility in CHF on the other hand is interesting, at 12.35%, which is low for a company listed on the Nasdaq.
+The stock has a pronounced defensive and acyclical character, for example underperforming the market during the tech bubble, but flying high as soon as it burst.
+The beta of 0.88 confirms this limited sensitivity of SIAL compared to the market.
+Like many defensive stocks we follow, Sigma-Aldrich was able to take advantage of the "lost decade" of 2000-2010, which also explains its current overvaluation.
+Note that since 1990, the share price has risen 900%, beating the market hands down.

 The stock's low volatility in CHF terms is also due to its inverse sensitivity to dollar exchange rate effects.
 This is due to the sector of activity (raw materials in the chemical industry), but also to the very significant share of exports, with more than 3/4 of sales outside the United States.
 It is precisely this inverse sensitivity to the greenback that led us to follow SIAL.